ATTCKDigital/FLEX/__GET_STARTED_HERE/README.md

 7. Setup SFTP via your desired FTP GUI or command line.
 8. Commit your changes.
 Push the repo to the WPE remote.
 9. Run `npm run build` from your theme and copy the `dist` folder to the theme in the SFTP server.
-10. Copy the contents of the `flexlayout` folder to the SFTP server in `wp-content/themes/flexlayout` (if you have `node_modules` in this folder, you can skip copying those as they are not needed on the server)
+10. Copy the contents of the `FLEX` folder to the SFTP server in `wp-content/themes/FLEX` (if you have `node_modules` in this folder, you can skip copying those as they are not needed on the server)
 11. Copy your uploads folder to `wp-content/uploads`.
 12. From the admin, go to Custom Fields and sync custom fields.
 Unfortunately, at this time, ACF block fields do not auto sync.
 For each one, select the appropriate block from *Local JSON* drop down then go to Custom Fields > Tools and use "Import Field Groups" to upload them individually.